campa-consortium/generator_standard/README.md

     - `optimas`: [here](https://github.com/optimas-org/optimas/blob/main/optimas/generators/base.py#L27) is the base class for all generators.
 It implements the methods `ask` (i.e. make recommendations) and `tell` (i.e. receive data).

 # Standardization

+Each type of generator (e.g., Nelder-Nead, different flavors of GA, BO, etc.) will be a Python class that defines the following methods:

+- **Constructor:**

+  The arguments of the constructor will be different for each generator, to accomodate the different options that each type of generator has.

+- `ask()`:

+  Returns set of points in the input space, to be evaluated next.
+  *TBD: how many points?
+Which (array) format for the returned data?*

+- `tell( X )`:

+  Feeds data (past evaluations) to the generator
+  *TBD: which (array) format for X?*